SalesLoft/rspec-rcv/README.md

 `export_with` by default tries to take hash[:data] (a string) and JSON parse it.
 If it isn't successful, that is fine and hash[:data] isn't changed.
 If it is JSON, then the pretty print will work more optimally.

+Note: This can support things that aren't JSON because you can override Proc's that you need to.
+However, some of the internal workings assume JSON and so it is recommended to just keep the file as JSON.

 # What about fields that change everytime I run the specs?

 This is why you can override `compare_with`.
 For instance, here is a configuration to ignore `id, created_at, updated_at` in a Rails app: